waynetee/tp/docs/UserGuide.md

 Item | Description
 --------|------------------
 **Input box** | Also known as the command box, this is PropertyWhiz's command line.
-All typed input goes here.
+All typed input goes here. <br> :bulb: For an *unsuccessful* command, the input will be colored <span style="color:red">red</span>.
-**Output box** | The output box displays additional information from a command. <br> For a *successful* command, the output box may show metadata like number of entries listed. <br> For an *unsuccessful* command, such as invalid input, the output box will give detailed feedback about which part of the command is invalid and how to fix it.
+**Output box** | The output box displays additional information from a command. <br> :bulb: For a *successful* command, the output box may show metadata like number of entries listed. <br> :bulb: For an *unsuccessful* command, such as invalid input, the output box will give detailed feedback about which part of the command is invalid and how to fix it.
 **Properties view** | A listing of properties.
 **Buyers view** | A listing of buyers.